tidymodels/recipes/tests/testthat/_snaps/discretize.md

     Condition
       Error in `discretize()`:
       x Only numeric `x` is accepted.
-      i A a character vector was passed.
+      i a character vector was passed.

 # printing of discretize()